44 Turbofan & Turboprop Engines

 Design Characteristics of a Turboprop

-A turboprop is a gas turboshaft engine at its core, as shown in the figure below.
+A turboprop is a turboshaft engine at its core, as shown in the figure below.
 However, a low-pressure power turbine drives a propeller through a shaft, and only a small amount of jet thrust is produced, i.e., by design, is relatively low, which also helps keep the noise lower.
 In fact, in this type of design, about 95% of the thrust comes from the propeller and only 5% from any residual jet thrust from the exhaust nozzle.
 The most common application of turboprop engines is for smaller, commuter-class aircraft.
 The turboprop engine is similar to the turboshaft, which is used extensively to supply power for helicopters.
 Examples of standard turboprop engines are the Pratt & Whitney PT6, used in many small commuter aircraft, and the Allison T56, which is used to power the Lockheed C-130 Hercules and the Lockheed P-3 Orion.

 In the turboprop/shaft engine, the first three stages of the engine core are essentially the same for all gas turbine engines.
 However, in this case, the high-pressure turbine is followed by a low-pressure turbine, which powers the high-pressure compressor, and the low-pressure power turbine drives the propeller through a concentric shaft.
 The power turbine may be integral to the gas generator section, although most engines today have a free power turbine on a separate concentric shaft driving the propeller.
 This latter type of design enables the propeller to rotate freely, independently of the compressor’s rotational speed.
 In addition, because of the additional expansion in the low-pressure power turbine stage, the exhaust jet’s residual energy is low, and any jet thrust out of the exhaust nozzle is small, as previously discussed.

 The propeller may be coupled to the power turbine through a speed reduction gearbox, which is needed to keep the propeller tip speeds less than the speed of sound.
 This approach maintains not only the overall propulsive efficiency but also lowers the noise from the propeller.
 This gearbox is mounted on the front of the engine behind the propeller.
-Because turboshaft engines are used to power high-performance airplanes, the propeller is always of the constant speed (variable pitch) type similar to that used with higher-powered reciprocating engines.
+However, today, the free-turbine design is more commonly used, eliminating the penalties associated with weight and other issues associated with the speed-reduction gearbox.

 Regarding efficiency, the turboprop falls between the propeller/reciprocating engine combination and the turbofan or turbojet.
 Regarding airspeed capabilities, the maximum airspeed (or flight Mach number) for a turboprop-powered aircraft is limited by the propeller’s loss in efficiency when the blades begin to operate at higher helical Mach numbers.
 This characteristic results from compressibility losses and the onset of shock waves at the propellers’ tips.
 For this reason, turboprops tend to be limited to flight at lower airspeeds than turbojet or turbofan-powered aircraft and also to lower operational altitudes where the speed of sound is higher.